prometheus/client_python/README.md

 thus to detect collisions and duplicate registrations.

 Usually custom collectors do not have to implement `describe`.
-If `describe` is not implemented and the CollectorRegistry was created with `auto_desribe=True` (which is the case for the default registry) then `collect` will be called at registration time instead of `describe`.
+If `describe` is not implemented and the CollectorRegistry was created with `auto_describe=True` (which is the case for the default registry) then `collect` will be called at registration time instead of `describe`.
 If this could cause problems, either implement a proper `describe`, or if that's not practical have `describe`